 When you'll get your first payment

-There may be 1 or more waiting periods that apply before you get your first job seekers Youth Allowance payment.
+There may be one or more waiting periods that apply before you get your first job seekers Youth Allowance payment.

 In most cases, you’ll get your first Youth Allowance payment 2 weeks after we approve your claim.
 You may have to wait longer if any waiting periods apply.
 Once your payment starts, we’ll pay you fortnightly.